reni11111/codingChallenge/README.md

 I used the most mature UI library [Material UI](https://material-ui.com/), the bones are from there, It seems you can't build a working organism by only using bones, so I added the muscles and everything (lol) and now it's LIVE:  https://imagelist.web.app/.

-Even why this is a test project I took care to implement all flows of it. (loading... errors... empty results...)
+Even why this is a test project I took care to implement all flows of it. (loading... errors... empty results... responsive...)